L-125a. Scientific Analysis of the Book (22 hours)

 Schedule: 11 a.m.–5 p.m.
 ET (including breaks), 28 June–2 July 2021

 There have been tremendous advances in science as it relates to the history of the book.
-This course will introduce the major technologies (see the class schedule below) currently available to most librarians.
-Its goal is to foster a community of librarians who are interested in promoting science to further our understanding of the history of the book.
-During each session, Clemens and Hark will present the scientific background necessary to make sense of a technology and will offer an example of that technology as it has been applied to book history.
-Most of the examples will come from their work either currently taking place or from projects that they have completed.
-In addition to the lecture- and discussion-based sessions, there will be an online lab session each day that will demonstrate how samples of book materials are taken and how the scientific instruments are used in a safe and productive manner.
+This course will introduce the major technologies currently available to most librarians.
+During each session, Clemens and Hark will present the scientific background necessary to make sense of the technology, and will offer an example of that technology as it has been applied to book history.
+Most of the examples will come from their own work, either currently taking place or projects that have been completed.
+The goal is the foster a community of librarians who are interested in promoting science to further our understanding of the history of the book.
+On several days there will be virtual demonstrations of the analytical techniques discussed in the course that will take place in the laboratory.

 Class size is limited to 12 students.

 Monday, 28 June 2021

 Birth of authentication of historical materials and use of chemical reagents to reveal palimpsests—moving from a primitive, destructive, and not terribly specific approach to more specific, less destructive approaches.
 Radiocarbon dating